the-other-mariana/snowflaker-plugin/README.md

 2. Open 3dsMax on a new scene.
 3. Go to `Scripting > MAXScript Editor`.
 4. Once in the editor, open the script from step 1, and then type `Ctrl + E` to run it.
 5. In the scene, go to the Objects menu and in the dropdown choose `Snowflaker Plugin`.
-The following will appear: <br />
+After doing this, the menu will look as the picture below: <br />

 ![screen](https://github.com/the-other-mariana/snowflaker-plugin/blob/master/media/find-plugin.png) <br />